7Limes/sol/README.md

 - `>` -- Move `a` to 3rd position (rot)
 - `<` -- Duplicate `b` and push to stack (over)
 - `b` -- Move `a` to the bottom of the stack
-- `t` -- Move bottom stack value to the top of the stack
+- `t` -- Move bottom value to the top of the stack

 #### Math
 - `+` -- Add top 2 stack values (a+b) (**POPS**)